lukacu/pixelpipes/docs/source/tutorials/cifar.rst

 CIFAR is one of the most well known datasets for computer vision, espectially for representation learning.
 This tutorial will show how to generate a stream of random samples from CIFAR-10 collection.
 In contract to the previous tutorial on MNIST, we will introduce the concept of resources and resource lists as a high-level way of structuring data into datasets.
 The full code for the example is available
-:example:`here <cifar.py>`, we will just commend on the core parts.
+:example:`cifar.py here`, we will just commend on the core parts.

 Resources
 ---------